-Over the lpast 310 years, as noted above, four historic districts have been placed on the National Register of Historic Places - Stone Ridge, High Falls, Kripplebush and Rest Plaus Road.
-Also in recent years Since the 2005 Town Plan was adopted, the O & W Rail--Trail was established as a linear recreational way extending along most of the former Ontario and Western (O & W) rail line from the southern to northern border of the eastern Town and beyond known as the Hurley-Marbletown Rail Trail Linear Park and the Marbletown O&W Rail-Trail Linear Park.
-In September of 2019, a Historic Resource Survey Update was completed and can be found at the link on the Town website.
+Over the past 10 years four historic districts have been placed on the National Register of Historic Places - Stone Ridge, High Falls, Kripplebush and Rest Plaus Road.
+Also in recent years, the Rail Trail was established as a linear recreational way extending along most of the former Ontario and Western rail line from the southern to northern border of the eastern Town and beyond.